Important

-Rule ID: SOL/244/1.
+Rule ID: SOL/244/1

-In v24.9 and v25.3, an update to this rule template was published, improving support for IDS checking.
 The rule now supports all common IDS versions, including:

 -